 Under the Connecticut Business Act and the Company's By-Laws, a special meeting of the Company's shareholders may be called by one or more holders of Shares representing in the aggregate at least 35% of all the votes entitled to be cast on any issue proposed to be considered at the Special Meeting.
-On March 6, 1998, SPX filed definitive solicitation materials with the Commission and commenced its solicitation of Demands to call the Special Meeting, and, on March 25, 1998, SPX delivered to the Company written Demands by holders of an aggregate of 28,253,762 Shares, representing (together with the Shares owned by SPX with respect to which a Demand had previously been delivered) approximately 45.8% of the outstanding Shares, which action SPX believes satisfies those provisions of the Connecticut Business Act and the Company's By-Laws, the Special Meeting under the Connecticut Business Act and the Company's By-Laws, the Special Meeting must be called by April 24, 1998 and must be held by June 23, 1998.
+On March 6, 1998, SPX filed definitive solicitation materials with the Commission and commenced its solicitation of Demands to call the Special Meeting, and, on March 25, 1998, SPX delivered to the Company Demands by holders of an aggregate of 28,253,762 Shares, representing (together with the Shares owned by SPX with respect to which a Demand had previously been delivered) approximately 45.8% of the outstanding Shares, which action SPX believes satisfies those provisions of the Connecticut Business Act and the Company's By-Laws setting forth the requirements for shareholders to call the Special Meeting.
+Assuming that valid Demands were delivered (see "Litigation"), under the Connecticut Business Act and the Company's By-Laws, the Special Meeting must be called by April 24, 1998 and must be held by June 23, 1998.
+At various times through April 14, 1998, SPX delivered to the Company Demands by holders of an aggregate of 3,001,542 additional Shares, totaling (together with the Shares with respect to which Demands had previously been delivered) approximately 50.5% of the outstanding Shares.